Leadership Matters to Employees

 “I love my job.
 My boss is amazing!” says another from a different company.

 What’s worse is when employees receive no feedback whatsoever.
 They operate in a void not knowing if they are doing a good job or not.
-Do you fail to give feedback and recognition?
+As a leader do you fail to give feedback and recognition?
 If so, here’s an opportunity to change that.

 You can be forgiven for thinking that giving recognition is a touchy-feely warm fuzzy thing to do.
 No it’s not.
 Giving recognition is about acknowledging a job well done, encouraging positive outcomes and reinforcing good performance.
-Giving praise and recognition is also not confined to leaders and managers alone, co-workers should also give recognition for a job well done.
+Giving praise and recognition is also not confined to leaders and managers alone, co-workers should also be encouraged to give recognition for a job well done.
+This approach develops the leadership skills of the entire team not just the appointed leader.

 Successful leaders give praise and recognition effectively.
 Being able to give praise and feedback effectively is a critical skill for any leader or manager to have.

 People need and want to know how they are doing even if they are doing the wrong thing.
 If they are, they want the opportunity to correct their actions accordingly.
-How skilled you are at giving praise and feedback will determine how employees take it on board.
+How skilled you are at giving praise and feedback will determine how employees take it on board and how effective your leadership skills are.

 Everyone wants recognition.
 Giving recognition to employees helps motivate them to continue to do a good job.
 In the words of Dale Carnegie: